MCP Database Server MCP Server

 Try it

-→Show me the schema for the 'users' table.
+→Describe the schema of the 'users' table.

 Frequently Asked Questions

-How do I install Multi-Database MCP Server?
+How do I install MCP Database Server?